 A typical mobile app would consist of the following stages in its lifecycle.
 The major tasks involved in different stages are summarized below.

 Figure 1 - Lifecycle of Mobile Applications

-The owners or sponsors (together with the nominated administrative contact and technical contact persons) of the mobile apps are responsible for ensuring their apps are compliant with the University Policies during the entire lifecycle.
+The owners (together with the nominated administrative contact and technical contact persons) of the mobile apps are responsible for ensuring their apps are compliant with the University Policies during the entire lifecycle.

 1. Development – Tasks involved: Requirements gathering, application design, development and testing

 Mobile app owners are in charge of the requirements and design of the mobile app.
-They may also appoint a technical team for the development of HKUST-Official apps.
+They may also appoint a technical team for the development.
 Mobile apps should follow the guideline stated in Mobile App Security and Privacy Guideline.
 Testing is required to ensure the quality and to prepare the app for production or adoption.

 2. Production – Tasks involved: Compliance check before publishing, registration in CITARS and submission to online stores

 After a mobile app is developed and before entering the Production stage, the mobile app owners and sponsors need to register the mobile apps by their departmental Cybersecurity Coordinators (CSC) in the Critical IT Asset Registration System (CITARS).
 The mobile app needs to pass a compliance check before it is published to online stores.